wofsauge/IsaacDocs/docs/EntityPlayer.md

     Calling the function will return:

     ```lua
     Isaac.GetPlayer():GetBlackHearts() -- returns 409, which is 0001 1001 1001 in binary.
-Therefore, the read order is right to left
+Therefore, the read order is right to left.
     ```

 ___